becdetat/Aspects.Fody/README.md

 Aspect oriented coding using Fody

 There is a good chance that this project will fail.
-I'm learning about AOP using PostSharp at the moment and wanted to see how difficult it would be to do something similar in Fody.
+I learned a little about AOP using PostSharp and wanted to see how difficult it would be to do something similar in Fody.

 ## todo

 ### Method boundary aspect

-- OnEntry cut point - *in progress*
+- OnEntry - *complete*
-- OnSuccess cut point
+- OnSuccess
-- OnException cut point
+- OnException
-- OnExit cut point
+- OnExit

 Pseudo-code: